8ta4/quest/DONTREADME.md

 > Does `quest` remember where I left off reading?
 (Planned)

 Yes, `quest` automatically saves your reading progress.
-When you reopen the application, it picks up from the last question you were viewing and maintains your scrolling position.
+When you reopen the application, it picks up from the last question you were viewing.

 > Can you open the same document with the same URL?
 (Planned)